White Hart Lane handed glorious, emotional finale

 Sunday was all about saying “Farewell to the Lane” for Tottenham and their fans.
 They certainly did that with the ferocious chants in the stands matched on the pitch with a dominant display from start to finish.

+In his brief post-game press conference, ProSoccerTalk asked Spurs manager Mauricio Pochettino what his overriding memory of White Hart Lane would be.

+“Now, it will always be the last day,” Pochettino said, smiling.
+“For me it was a very exciting day because I think it was perfect.
+The preparation of the game, the game we played well and we got the three points and on the end all the ceremony was fantastic to share with all of the legends, the people, the staff and the fans, the family.
+For me the most special day will always be this last day at White Hart Lane.”

 There was also something spiritual about 30,000 fans waving flags and singing “glory, glory hallelujah” as things came to a close.
-A huge pitch invasion at the final whistle then saw fans mobbing the players, taking selfies on the grass and eventually they were pushed back for a huge ceremony to begin.
+A huge pitch invasion at the final whistle then saw fans mobbing the players, taking selfies on the grass and eventually they were pushed back for a huge ceremony to begin which ended with a rainbow overhead.

 [ VIDEO: Premier League highlights ]